MeteoSwiss/rainforest/docs/reference/qpe_cmd.rst

                         Size of figure width,height in cm, e.g. 5,10, default
                         is automatically chosen depending on many QPE fields are to be plotted
-  -d DISPLAY, --display=DISPLAY
+  -x XLIM, --xlim=XLIM  Limits in the west-east direction, in Swiss
+                        coordinates, e.g. 100,300, default is 400,900
+  -c CBAR, --cbar=CBAR  Orientation of the colorbar, either 'vertical' or
+                        'horizontal', default is 'horizontal' -y YLIM, --ylim=YLIM  Limits in the south-north direction, in Swiss coordinates, e.g. 500,700, default is 0,350 -d DISPLAY, --display=DISPLAY
                         Specify how you want to display the QPE subplots as a comma separated string, e.i '2,1' will put them on 2